sigia-com/slgl/examples/princess-in-love.md

 > Once upon a time, there lived a beautiful princess called Julia.
 She was kind, gentle, and praised by everyone for her beauty.
 >
-> One beautiful day, two princes, Drago and Jim, talk about the beauty of Princess Julia.
+> One fine day, two princes, Drago and Jim, talk about the beauty of Princess Julia.
 Suddenly, Drago brags that he can win the princess’s hand.
 Prince Jim can’t believe in Drago’s big words.
 Drago offers a bet.

 ## Contract description

-This bet between Drago and Jim can be represented with a smart contract with following rules:
+This bet between Drago and Jim can be represented with a smart contract with the following rules:
 1. If anyone can `deliver a document signed by Princess Julia that proofs that Julia loves him` and `agreed time limit is not over yet` then `Drago wins the bet`
 2. If `Drago hasn't won yet` and `agreed time limit is over` then `Jim wins the bet`